ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-First, this rule expresses "a list ends with @opt_else@ after zero or more
+First, this rule expresses "a list ends with `opt_else` after zero or more
-number of @elsif@ clauses".
-That's because, @if_tail@ appears again and again
+number of `elsif` clauses".
+That's because, `if_tail` appears again and again
-while @elsif@ continues, it disappears when @opt_else@ comes in.
+while `elsif` continues, it disappears when `opt_else` comes in.
 We can
 understand this by extracting arbitrary times.